godot-rust/book/src/intro/hello-world.md

   - The paths must also be relative to the directory that `project.godot` is in.
 Typically it'll be `res://../rust/...`.
 - Have you written the Rust code necessary to generate the entry point symbol?
   - See [above](#rust-entry-point) for how.
-- Are you running matching versions of gdext and Godot?
-By default gdext is up to date with latest Godot release.
-  - You can specify a version to compile gdext with cargo features, format is api-x-x-x Ex. `godot = { ... , features = ["api-4-2-2"]}`
+- Are your gdext and Godot versions compatible?
+See [this page][api-versioning] for how to select the correct versions.
 - Is your directory structure like this below?
 It's much easier when you ask for help if it is.

 ```txt